The Headline Number: A 10%–15% Service Fee

 - • Testing the platform becomes financially risky

 Let's stop talking in theory and walk through actual scenarios.
-Here's what FeetFinder income often looks like when you zoom out to a full month and include the subscription.
+Here's what FeetFinder income often looks like when you zoom out to a full month and include the seller platform fee.

 Scenario 1: New Creator, $60 in Sales